Cystic Fibrosis Special Needs Factsheet

 Being active can help loosen mucus in the lungs.
 Students with CF should be encouraged to participate in physical exercise, sports, and other school activities.

 To help students with CF avoid lung infections, encourage all your students to wash their hands with soap and water or sanitizer after using the bathroom, coughing, sneezing, or playing outside at recess.
+Move students with CF away from classmates who are sick.

 Make sure your students with CF know they can: